cjdbarlow/bedside-notebook/anaesthesia/anzca/fatigue.md

 ###Minimisation
-Effects may be minimsed by:
+Effects may be minimised by:
 * Naps
 	* 2 hour nap prior to night duty
 	* 30 minute nap during night duty
-	* Naps are followed by a perioid of "sleep inertia"
+	* Naps are followed by a period of "sleep inertia"
 	15-30 minute period of impaired performance after waking.
 * Sleep as soon as possible after night duty
-* Propery nutrition and hydration
+* Proper nutrition and hydration

+Out-of-hours procedures for:
+* Continuation of prolonged or complex elective procedures that were started during the day
+* Life, limb, or organ-threatening cases
+* Procedures where delay may result in significant harm
+* Obstetrics

 ##Responsibilities
 Anaesthetists should:
 * Organise their life so fatigue does not impact on clinical duties
+* Ensure they have **8 hours** off duty prior to starting their next clinical commitment
 * Not proceed with clinical duties if fatigue may interfere with safe patient care
-Clinical committments after out-of-hours work should be covered by a colleague or post-poned until adequate rest has been taken.
+Clinical commitments after out-of-hours work should be covered by a colleague or postponed until adequate rest has been taken.

+Organisations should:
+* Provide a safe working environment
+* **Not commence procedures after 10pm** unless they are life-, limb-, or organ-threatening
+* Minimise long shifts:
+	* Over 12 hours is not recommended
+	* Planned shifts should always be below 16 hours
+* Provide rest facilities
+* Provide safe commuting options in case of fatigue
+e.g. Reimburse taxi fare.

 ---
 ##References